Germey/LaravelGeetest/README.md

 Then configure them in your `.env` file because you'd better not make them public.

-Add them to `.env` as follows.
+Add them to `.env` as follows:

 ```
 GEETEST_ID=0f1097bef7xxxxxx9afdeced970c63e4
 GEETEST_KEY=c070f0628xxxxxxe68e138b55c56fb3b
 ```

-Then, You can use `render()` in views like following.
-It will render a geetest code captcha.
+Then, You can use `render()` in views like following, It will render a geetest code captcha:

 ```php
 {!!
 Geetest::render() !!}
 ```

- For example, you can use it in `form` like this.
+ For example, you can use it in `form` like this:

 ```html
 <form action="/" method="post">